-Most commonly, white flowers’ meaning is connected to purity and innocence, which has made the blooms a long-time favorite for those wishing to express the very truest of true love.
+Most commonly, white roses’ meaning is connected to purity and innocence, which has made the blooms a long-time favorite for those wishing to express the very truest of true love.
 For this reason, white roses as part of bridal rose bouquets are almost a given.

 In the Past White Flowers Symbolize More than Fidelity and Purity

 In Victorian times, the meaning of white roses and white hydrangeas was slightly different.
 While white flower arrangements could mean innocence and honesty of intention, it was also considered that white flowers meant the loss of passion.

 So, someone who received a bouquet of these roses after previously receiving a bouquet of red roses from the same suitor would have an unspoken statement that perhaps the love interest no longer wished to continue their courtship.
-Oddly enough, over time this meaning of quieting of passion evolved to be part of accepted relationship dynamics over time and white roses and white hydrangeas, in particular, became the symbolic gift for four-year anniversaries.
+Oddly enough, over time, this meaning of quieting of passion evolved to be part of accepted relationship dynamics, and white roses and white hydrangeas, in particular, became the symbolic gift for four-year anniversaries.

-The meaning of white roses in this application was most likely to convey that a love that started out with fiery passion has now found its place in stillness and a different more meaningful kind of love.
+The meaning of white roses in this application was most likely to convey that a love that started with fiery passion has now found its place in stillness and a different, more meaningful kind of love.

 Young ladies of marrying age in the middle ages would often wear wreaths or crowns of white flowers on their heads to symbolize their availability to find and marry a husband.
-White roses’ meaning in this situation was to reinforce the virginal quality of the young ladies and the purity of their character and actions.
-Eventually, many western cultures adopted this concept towards a bride’s attire - hence the tradition of the white wedding dress.
-Although brides these days now wear colors other than white and it is acceptable for women to wear white even on a second or third marriage, the tradition all began with white roses.
+In this situation, white roses’ meaning was to reinforce the young ladies' virginal quality and the purity of their character and actions.
+Eventually, many western cultures adopted this concept towards a bride’s attire, hence the white wedding dress tradition.
+Although brides these days now wear colors other than white, and it is acceptable for women to wear white even on a second or third marriage, the tradition began with white roses.